-In this section we evaluate and compare the performance of Map-Collectives with plain MapReduce using two real world applications, Multi-Dimensional-Scaling and K-means clustering.
-The performance results are presented by breaking down the total execution time in to the different phases of the MapReduce or the Map-Collectives computations.
-This provides an idea of the performance model and provides a better view of various overheads of MapReduce and the optimizations provided by Map-Collectives to reduce some of those overheads.
+In this section we evaluate and compare the performance of Map-Collectives with plain MapReduce using two real world applications, Multi-Dimensional Scaling and K-means clustering.
+The performance results are presented by breaking down the total execution time into the different phases of the MapReduce or Map-Collectives computations, providing a more finely detailed performance model.
+This provides a better view of various overheads in MapReduce and the optimizations provided by Map-Collectives to reduce some of those overheads.

 In the following figures, 'Scheduling' is the per iteration (per MapReduce job) startup and task scheduling time.
-'Cleanup' is the per iteration overhead from reduce task execution completion to the iteration end.
-'Map overhead' is the start and cleanup overhead for each map task.
-'Map variation' is the overhead due to variation of data load, compute and map overhead times.
-'Comm+Red+Merge is the time for map to reduce data shuffle, reduce execution, merge and broadcast.
+'Cleanup' is the per iteration overhead from Reduce task execution completion to the iteration end.
+'Map overhead' is the start and cleanup overhead for each Map task.
+'Map variation' is the overhead due to variation of data load, compute and Map overhead times.
+'Comm+Red+Merge' is the time for shuffle, reduce execution, merge and broadcast.
 'Compute' and 'Data load' times are calculated using the average compute only and data load times across all the tasks of the computation.
-The common components (data load, compute) are plotted at the bottom of the graphs to highlight variable components.
+The common components (data load, compute) are plotted at the bottom to highlight variable components.

 Hadoop and H-Collectives experiments were conducted in the FutureGrid Alamo cluster, which has Dual Intel Xeon X5550 (8 total cores) per node, 12 GB RAM per node and a 1Gbps network.
 Twister4Azure tests were performed in Windows Azure cloud, using Azure extra-large instances.
-Azure extra-large instances provide 8 compute cores and 14 GB RAM per instance.
+Azure extra-large instances provide 8 compute cores and 14 GB memory per instance.